Ribosome25/TopoReg_QSAR/README.md

 [1] Mendez, D., Gaulton, A., Bento, A. P., Chambers, J., De Veij, M., Félix, E., Magariños, M. P., Mosquera, J. F., Mutowo, P., Nowotka, M., Gordillo-Marañón, M., Hunter, F., Junco, L., Mugumbate, G., Rodriguez-Lopez, M., Atkinson, F., Bosc, N., Radoux, C. J., Segura-Cabrera, A., Hersey, A., … Leach, A. R. (2019).
 ChEMBL: towards direct deposition of bioassay data.
 Nucleic acids research, 47(D1), D930–D940. https://doi.org/10.1093/nar/gky1075

+Once extracted, the results across all 530 datasets can be calculated and averaged to reproduce the provided results.
+The Transformer-CNN code was downloaded from [[1](https://github.com/bigchem/transformer-cnn)], and the ChemProp code was downloaded from [[2](https://github.com/chemprop/chemprop)].
+All other models used the sklearn and metric-learn packages.
 ## Citation